awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-amplify-app.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `BasicAuthConfig`  <a name="cfn-amplify-app-basicauthconfig"></a>
- Credentials for Basic Authorization for an Amplify App\.
+ The credentials for basic authorization for an Amplify app\.
 *Required*: No
 *Type*: [BasicAuthConfig](aws-properties-amplify-app-basicauthconfig.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `BuildSpec`  <a name="cfn-amplify-app-buildspec"></a>
- BuildSpec for an Amplify App
+ The build specification \(build spec\) for an Amplify app\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `CustomRules`  <a name="cfn-amplify-app-customrules"></a>
- Custom rewrite / redirect rules for an Amplify App\.
+ The custom rewrite and redirect rules for an Amplify app\.
 *Required*: No
 *Type*: List of [CustomRule](aws-properties-amplify-app-customrule.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Description`  <a name="cfn-amplify-app-description"></a>
- Description for an Amplify App
+ The description for an Amplify app\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `EnvironmentVariables`  <a name="cfn-amplify-app-environmentvariables"></a>
- Environment variables map for an Amplify App\.
+ The environment variables map for an Amplify app\.
 *Required*: No
 *Type*: List of [EnvironmentVariable](aws-properties-amplify-app-environmentvariable.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `IAMServiceRole`  <a name="cfn-amplify-app-iamservicerole"></a>
- IAM service role ARN for the Amplify App\.
+ The AWS Identity and Access Management \(IAM\) service role for the Amazon Resource Name \(ARN\) of the Amplify app\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Name`  <a name="cfn-amplify-app-name"></a>
- Name for the Amplify App
+ The name for the Amplify app\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `OauthToken`  <a name="cfn-amplify-app-oauthtoken"></a>
- OAuth token for 3rd party source control system for an Amplify App, used to create webhook and read\-only deploy key\.
-OAuth token is not stored\.
+ The OAuth token for a third\-party source control system for an Amplify app\.
+The OAuth token is used to create a webhook and a read\-only deploy key\.
+The OAuth token is not stored\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Repository`  <a name="cfn-amplify-app-repository"></a>
- Repository for an Amplify App
+ The repository for an Amplify app\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Tags`  <a name="cfn-amplify-app-tags"></a>
- Tag for an Amplify App
+ The tag for an Amplify app\.
 *Required*: No
 *Type*: List of [Tag](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-resource-tags.html)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)